PSY329F2024/Casey-Zhang-Portfolio/README.md

 ## PSY329 (Social Psychology Lab) Project 🧩
 ### Literature Background 📑
-- Grit is defined as perseverance and passion towards reaching a long-term goal (Duckworth et al., 2007).
+- Grit is defined as *perseverance* and *passion* towards reaching a long-term goal 	<sub>(Duckworth et al., 2007)</sub>.
-- Grit has been found to be a predictor of academic success (Calo et al., 2022)
-- leading to an increase in attention towards the social identity factors that contribute to grit.
+- Grit has been found to be a predictor of academic success, leading to an increase in attentino towards the social identity factors that contribute to grit </sub>(Calo et al., 2022)</sub>
-- Studies have investigated the social identity factors in middle school students (Ma et al., 2020) and college students (Khoirunnisa et al., 2023).
+- Studies have investigated the social identity factors in middle school students </sub>(Ma et al., 2020)</sub> and college students (</sub>Khoirunnisa et al., 2023)</sub>.
 - **Gap**: However, there has yet to be studies that specifically investigate the social identity factors that contribute to grit in the adolescent age group.

 ### Present Study 🎯
-- The present study seeks to investigate whether adolescents with higher self-control have higher grit and whether gender moderates this relationship.
+- The present study seeks to investigate whether self-control as a social identity factor is associated with grit.
+It also explores two potential moderators of this relationship, gender and race.
 - **Gap**: Do adolescents who have higher self-control possess higher levels of grit?
-If so, does gender moderate this relationship?
+If so, does gender and race moderate this relationship?
-- This question is meaningful as.......
+- This question is meaningful as adolescents are in a critical period of academic development which determines the trajectory of their future professional careers.
+This prompts an urgency to investigate the factors that increase grit.

 ### Approach 🛣️
 - Dataset used: Research on Adaptive Interests, Skills, and Environments Study